 The honeybees were exposed to either fungicides at various concentrations or fungicide-free water.
 After monitoring the honeybees for 10 days, the scientists counted the number of honeybees that were still alive and compared it to the number of honeybees that survived in the unsprayed group.

 The results were alarming.
-Honeybees that were sprayed with fungicide were two to three times more likely to die than those that were not sprayed.
+Regarding bee deaths, honeybees that were sprayed with fungicide were two to three times more likely to die than those that were not sprayed.
 Combinations of fungicides had a more deadly effect on the honeybees than did a single fungicide, and trials that were conducted later in the year had higher mortality rates than those done in warmer months.
-Researchers point out that the honeybees have weaker immune systems during the winter, and this could be the reason that more honeybees died during trials conducted in colder months.
+Researchers point out that the honeybees have weaker immune systems during the winter, and this could be the reason that there were more bee deaths during trials conducted in colder months.

 Scientists aren’t sure exactly how the fungicides kill honeybees, but chemicals from certain fungicides have been found in beeswax taken from hives.
 These chemicals are likely from contaminated pollen that honeybees carry from the almond flowers back to the hives.
 The pollen on the bodies of the honeybees then makes its way into the wax as the honeybees produce it.
 If this is the case, honeybees that collect treated pollen and then carry it to many different hives run the risk of widespread contamination.
 Honeybees are also more susceptible to parasites after they have been exposed to fungicides.
 In fact, honeybees that eat pollen contaminated with fungicides may be three times more likely to be infected by a certain deadly parasite.

-The scientists believe that fungicides should be studied more closely in order to identify the exact mechanisms that make them lethal to honeybees.
+The scientists believe that fungicides should be studied more closely in order to identify the exact mechanisms that cause bee deaths.
 In the meantime, they say that farmers can use more sustainable practices such as not spraying fungicides when the almond trees are blooming.
 They can also spray when honeybee activity is low, like in the late evening.
 These methods could help to decrease the effects of fungicides on honeybee colonies.
 As the world’s population keeps growing, our demand for food crops such as almonds will only continue to grow.
 It is clear that more research on sustainable farming practices is needed to support a healthy honeybee population, and in turn, a healthy food supply for generations to come.